theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 This guide will outline, in a step-by-step guide, how to migrate your QRL ERC20 tokens, using our web app, and end up with Main Network QRL coins (Quanta).

-> Note: Those with unclaimed ERC20s from the pre-sale in April/May 2017 will be contacted separately in order to assist them receiving Mainnet Quanta (We ❤ Our Hodlers)
+> Note: Those with unclaimed ERC20s from the pre-sale in April/May 2017 will be contacted separately in order to assist them receiving Mainnet Quanta (We ❤ Our HODLers)
 {: .info}